robot-stefan/QR-Code-vCard-Creator/README.md

 Extra Fields

-Not all contact managment apps will use the extra fields such as notes, catagores, secondary websites, etc that the vCard standard supports.
+Not all contact managment apps will use the extra fields such as notes, catagories, secondary websites, etc that the vCard standard supports.
 It is best to rely on your primary contact info phone number, address, email.